newbieadi2404/depression-predictor-app/README.md

 # depression-predictor-app
-# 🧠 Student Depression Prediction App with Chatbot
+# 🧠 Student Depression Prediction App

 This Streamlit app predicts student depression risk based on academic, lifestyle, and emotional factors — and gives smart suggestions using a built-in chatbot.